-Electrical Lineworker (EL11) Technical Certificate of Credit
+Electrical Lineworker Apprentice (EL11) Technical Certificate of Credit

 The Electrical Lineworker certificate program provides students with the necessary knowledge and skill to gain employment as an entry-level lineworker with electrical utility companies, both public and private.
 Topics include lineworker organization principles, lineworker workplace skills, lineworker automations skills, and lineworker occupational skills.